adalessio84/Engrave-360-1x1/README.md

 #### The Basin
 The basin is a 2ft by 1ft basin that accepted up to a 1x1 pice of metal. inside the basin there is a raised platform thatgoes off into vented holes.
 #### The box
-The box cotains the Metro express and athoer controller items to make sure the negraver runs well
+The box cotains the Metro express and athoer controller items to make sure the engraver runs well
 #### Power input

 ### Coding